Quansight/Quansight-website/apps/labs/posts/lib_sf_error_state.md

 </section>

-That's it for the contents of the library.

-## The pain and joy of getting this to actually work
+## Shipping it

+`lib_sf_error_state`'s contents are fairly simple, but how _does_ one ship a shared library as part of a Python package like SciPy?
+The process of creating and using shared libraries varies based on operating system and compiler toolchain.
+Since SciPy aims to support a wide range of platforms in aid of its goal to democratize access to scientific computing tools, things were not as straightforward as we expected.
+Several times, just as we thought everything was finally working, another quirk would pop up that needed to be addressed.

+SciPy is a Python package, but contains a large amount of compiled code in several different languages.

-Getting this to work on Linux and Mac OS wasn't too hard.
+Getting this to work on Linux and Mac OS wasn't too bad.
 We just had to find the right invocations to give the [Meson build system](https://labs.quansight.org/blog/2021/07/moving-scipy-to-meson) used by SciPy.
 Looking at the [meson.build](https://github.com/steppi/scipy/blob/57de94e36602dda9efafa054ecc6f03308d76341/scipy/special/meson.build)